J23040664/capstone-print/README.md

 password: customer

 IMPORTANT!!!
 IMPORTANT!!!
 IMPORTANT!!!
-1. EmailJS is free service only can send 200 emails / month, please register own EmailJS for more information.
+1. EmailJS is free service only can send 200 emails / month.
+2. The email service will until Aug 2025, please register own EmailJS for explore more if needed.
-2. Can change the own public key from this file -> assets > js > email.js.
+3. Can change the own public key from this file -> assets > js > email.js.